 Setting up all the DNS records your domain name to be hosted by Civo's DNS nameservers

-Lots of coded labels for different DNS record types, let us explain what they mean and how DNS works.
+From CNAME TXT records - There's lots of coded labels for different DNS record types, let us explain what they mean and how DNS works.

 network, high availability

 In Civo we give you the option to create multiple private networks, but what's the point?
 There are a number of reasons why, but they all centre around isolation.